jlparkI/AntPack/README.md

 # AntPack

 AntPack is a toolkit for data processing, statistical inference and machine learning for antibody sequences.
+It is currently in highly active development.
 For installation and how to use, see [the docs](https://antpack.readthedocs.io/en/latest/index.html).

 ### Antibody numbering

+Numbering antibody sequences is an important precursor for many statistical inference / machine learning applications.
 AntPack is orders of magnitude faster for numbering antibody sequences than existing tools in the literature (e.g. ANARCI, AbRSA), while providing >= reliability.

 ### Mapping antibody sequence space

-We're building a set of human-interpretable statistical models of antibody sequence space -- more on this project soon!
+We're building a set of human-interpretable machine learning models of antibody sequence space -- more on this project soon!